NicolasLagaillardie/mpst_rust_github/README.md

 ## Going further

-This subsection explains more complex and diverse features of the library.
+This subsection explains the more complex and diverse features of the library.

 ### Parametrisation on the name of the roles